FAQs - Queens Square Imaging Centre

 I am nervous about my MRI scan.
 Can I have sedation?

 If you are nervous about your MRI scan for any reason, we would advise you to contact the imaging centre in the first instance so that we can discuss your concerns over the phone and try to ease your worries.
 We are always happy to discuss your appointment and answer any questions you may have.
 We never rush patients and we always take our time with each patient to make sure you are as comfortable as possible during your scan.
+You are also welcome to come in and see us so that we can show you the scanner in advance of your appointment.

 If you feel that you do need sedation for your scan to help you relax, then you can ask your doctor for a prescription for a light oral sedative.
 The patient must organise this themselves and the Queen Square Imaging Centre neither stocks sedation, nor does it provide prescriptions.
 If you do obtain sedation, we would ask you to arrive in the department at least 30 minutes prior to your appointment time, and take your tablet whilst here in the department.
 You should organise for someone to escort you home after your scan and you must not drive yourself.